yohanlegars/Semantic_Segmentation_Annotations/README.md

 # Using CVAT for semantic segmentation annotations.
 The following installation commands might be outdated.
-Please follow this [CVAT repo](https://github.com/opencv/cvat) to have the most up to date installation instructions.
+Please follow [CVAT repo](https://github.com/opencv/cvat) to have the most up to date installation instructions.

-Assuming you are running on a debian-based linux distro OS, preferably UBUNTU >= 18.04.
+Assuming you are running on a debian-based linux distro OS, preferably UBUNTU >= 18.04:
 ### Install Docker and Docker Compose

 ```